Midwest Dairy Association®

 Many states enacted checkoff laws in the 1960s, setting a mandatory contribution for all dairy farmers.
 These laws increased funding for promotional programs and equalized contributions based on production levels.
-A national checkoff took effect in 1984, and remains in place today.
-Farmers contribute 15 cents per hundred pounds of milk to promotion and nutrition education programs.
+A national dairy promotion organization (called checkoff) took effect in 1984 and remains in place today.
 The national checkoff also provides funds to explore new markets for surplus dairy products from the United States.

 The board of directors, consisting of dairy farmers from throughout the region, governs the activities of Midwest Dairy.
 Board members are selected to division boards first, and then may be elected to the Corporate Board.
-Some of these representatives also serve on the board of Dairy Management Inc. (DMI), allowing local input on the development of national promotion programs.
+Some of these representatives also serve on the board of Dairy Management Inc. (DMI).
+This allows local input on the development of national promotion programs.
 All board members represent their fellow producers in directing how funds are allocated.

 Meet the farmer leaders who are representing Midwest dairy farmers as we work to build trust and demand in dairy.